 - 1. Incidental use of University Resources means that use is customary or usual given the employee's appointment and academic assignments.
 For example, use of office, computer, photocopier, telephone, office supplies, library, and other assigned resources in the ordinary support of university educational, scholarly or creative responsibilities is considered to be incidental.
 University personnel may make such incidental use of university resources and devote office time in carrying out a range of professional activities.
 Furthermore, the University recognizes that ownership of any intellectual property resulting from such activities rests with the Originator(s) along with the rights to any income generated, as long as university resources are used in this incidental (or customary) fashion, and the time involvement of the developer(s) of the intellectual property does not compromise the Originator's core responsibilities in teaching, research, and service. - 2.
-Significant Use of University Resources refers to use of university facilities, equipment, personnel, and an employee's paid time that is beyond incidental (or customary) as described above.
+Significant Use of University Resources refers to use of university facilities, equipment, personnel, and an employee's paid time that is beyond incidental (or Revised August 12, 2021 customary) as described above.
 Significant use of resources occurs when creation of the work or intellectual property in question requires use of university resources beyond those allocated to individuals in support of assigned responsibilities and activities within their respective departments, colleges, or other administrative unit.
 Such usage may occur as a result of actions of the personnel involved, may occur when specific assignments are given to personnel, or may occur in situations where contracts or other obligations are involved.
-The university resources subject to the conditions set forth herein.
+The university will retain title to all intellectual property that involves significant use of university resources subject to the conditions set forth herein.